 It has been 12 years since Kanye West dropped 808s & Heartbreak, which featured singles such as Heartless, Amazing, Say You Will, and Love Lockdown.
 T-Pain and his love for auto-tunes inspired the album.
 However, the album to this day is still getting mixed reviews, and it came out in 2008.

-The project, according to one of the producers Miykal Snoddy, 808s & Heartbreak really showcased West’s talent as an artist, sparked Lil Wayne’s Rebirth album that dropped in 2010, and also created a line for Drake.
+According to one of the producers Miykal Snoddy, 808s & Heartbreak really showcased West’s talent as an artist; the project sparked Lil Wayne’s Rebirth album that dropped in 2010 and created a lane for Drake.

 “That album I feel really started to show the genius of Kanye West because he was not seen as a lyricist.
 He was able to show his creativity as an artist, and I think that was pivotal for him.
 Even though he did not say why we were in Hawaii, because the first two weeks they did Jay-Z’s album [The Blueprint 3], and then they did Kanye’s for two weeks with influences coming in from Drake, Lil Wayne, and T-Pain,” said Snoddy.

 “After that album, we saw Lil Wayne release his Rebirth album changing his whole vibe and opening the door sparking Drake’s career.
 808 showcased emotion in hip-hop, and then Drake came in and perfected it.
 I feel that [the] album did a lot more than the commercial sales indicated.”

 Over the past 11 years, since Drake released his mixtape ‘So Far Gone’ a couple of months after Heartbreak dropped, he has been what many consider to be the number one artist for over a decade.
 He has dazzled us with hit records after hit records, but can we really pinpoint Drake’s career opening to 808s & Heartbreak?